Poland, Herkimer County, New York

-Poland is a village in Herkimer County, New York, United States.
-The population was 508 at the 2010 census.
+Poland is a village in Herkimer County, New York, United States, with a population of 508, as of 2010.

 Poland is on the border shared by the towns of Newport and Russia.
 The village is 16 mi north of the county seat in Herkimer and is 14 mi northeast of Utica.
-Poland Central School has roughly 500 students from grades pre-k through 12th grade.
+Poland Central School has roughly 500 students from grades pre-k to12th grade.

 History

 Poland was briefly called "Maple Valley" and "Russia Flats" when it was first settled around 1800 on land owned by Samuel Wright.
 The first post office, established in 1838 in the hotel at the corner of Main and Case streets, was known as "Danielsville", after Nahum Daniels, who owned a large amount of land in the village.
 The first postmaster, Joseph Benchley, soon changed the name because of the confusion with Dansville in western New York.
 The simplest explanation for the name "Poland" is that the village is adjacent to and southwest of Russia, New York, just like Poland in Europe.
-It is the only U.S. place called Poland to be named after the country, the rest are named after people or are of obscure origin.
 In 2019, Poland Central School caught on fire from a wiring issue in the basement.

 In 1869 there were 200 residents and approximately 60 buildings.
 By the 1880s there was a church, store, hotels, grist- and sawmill, tannery sash and blind factory, wagon shop, two blacksmith shops, cheese box factory, cabinet shop, and a bootjack and ladder manufacturer.
 House building was booming.

 Poland had a stop on the Herkimer, Newport and Poland Railway.

 By 1906, there were more than 150 buildings even after two disastrous fires.

 Poland was incorporated May 10, 1890, with Charles Bowen as the first President (mayor).